Glenn Tilton: Career

 Tilton serves on the board of directors of Abbott Laboratories and a member of the U.S. Travel & Tourism Advisory Board.
 Tilton also serves on the board of trustees for the Field Museum and the Museum of Science and Industry, and the board for the Economic Club of Chicago, the Executives' Club of Chicago, and After School Matters, as well as on the civic committee of the Commercial Club of Chicago and the International Relations Advisory Council of Chicago 2016.

-Personal
+Family

-Tilton speaks 3 languages - English, Spanish, and French.
 Tilton and his wife, Jackie, have two children.
-He lives in Chicago.
-Tilton, an avid horse rider and collector, also maintains a ranch in Santa Fe, New Mexico.

 Awards

 Glenn F. Tilton was inducted as a laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the state's highest honor) by the Governor of Illinois in 2014 in the area of business and industry.